synacktiv/bip/README.rst

 CNode / Visitors
 ~~~~~~~~~~~~~~~~

-Hexrays allow to manipulate the AST it produces, this is a particularly
+Hexrays allows to manipulate the AST it produces, this is a particularly
-usefull feature as it allow to make static analysis at a way higher level.
+useful feature as it allows to make static analysis at a way higher level.
-Bip define ``CNode`` which represent a node of the AST, each type of node is
+Bip defines ``CNode`` which represents a node of the AST, each type of node is
 represented by a subclass of ``CNode``.
 All types of node have child nodes except
 ``CNodeExprFinal`` which are the leaf of the AST.
 Two *main* types of nodes
 exist ``CNodeExpr`` (expressions) and ``CNodeStmt`` (statements).
 Statements correspond to the C Statements: if, while, ... , expressions are everything
 else.
-Statements can have childs statements or expressions while expressions
+Statements can have children statements or expressions while expressions
-can only have expressions child.
+can only have expressions children.

 A list of all the different types of node and more details on what they do and
 how to write visitor is present in TODO.